tier2tickets/Knowledge-Base/content/automations/tier2forms.rst

 Each Cognito Form can be configured to drop its data to a webhook.
 This is done on the Build Page of the form.

 Click on the Submit button at the end of the form.
-This should bring up a window allowing you to set up things that happen on submssion of the current form.
+This should bring up a window allowing you to set up things that happen on submission of the current form.

 The one we want is Post JSON Data to a Website.